Hello! Welcome to the Three Minute Thesis (3MT®) competition guide.

 The 3MT® competition gives you a chance to promote your research and share its significance.
 It is also a great way to hone your presentation and communication skills, including communicating your research in a way that is accessible to the broader public.
 This is a great opportunity to develop important skills you can apply throughout your candidature and career, including:

 You are also competing for the chance to represent UniSA at the Asia Pacific 3MT® Final.
-See here more information on UniSA 3MT®, including 2019 finalist presentations.
+See here more information on UniSA 3MT®, and to view the 2022 finalist presentations.

 In this short video Dr Megan Rossi (winner of the 2014 University of Queensland 3MT®) talks about the benefits of participating in the competition.